 594i.
-Prior to price increases or other changes to one or more flagship products, Telenor will document to Nkom that financial replicability will be safeguarded.
+Prior to price reductions or other product changes to one or more flagship products, Telenor will document to Nkom that financial replicability will be safeguarded.
 The calculations will be made by applying the last completed margin squeeze test, with updated prices and subscription figures, and Telenor must prove to Nkom that the portfolio does not show a negative result.
-Prior to price increases or other changes to one or more standalone fibre products in the retail market that are not included in the portfolio of flagship products, or on launching new standalone fibre products in the retail market, such as new speeds, Telenor must submit documentation to Nkom that it has passed the gross margin test.
+Prior to price reductions or other product changes to one or more standalone fibre products in the retail market that are not included in the portfolio of flagship products, or on launching new standalone fibre products in the retail market, such as new speeds, Telenor must submit documentation to Nkom that it has passed the gross margin test.
 Telenor may implement the price changes when the necessary documentation of passing margin squeeze tests and/or gross margin tests has been submitted to Nkom.